 If an employee is uncertain about their classification, they should check with their supervisor.

-Adjunct Duties

-All full-time employees will perform at least one (1) adjunct duty.
-In most cases, this will be represented through committee participation.
-It is possible that an exempt employee will hold additional adjunct positions, for which they may receive additional compensation, usually in the form of a stipend.
-Part-time employees may choose to take on adjunct duties as well, but are not required to do so through their job description, and will be paid for hours worked at an hourly rate.

 Overtime Pay

 Whether an employee is exempt from or subject to overtime pay will be determined on a case-by-case basis and will be indicated in the employee’s job description.
 Generally, teachers and administrators are exempt.
 Nonexempt employees may be required to work beyond the regularly scheduled workday or workweek as necessary.
 Only actual hours worked in a given workday or workweek can apply in calculating overtime for nonexempt employees.
 CSCE will attempt to distribute overtime evenly and accommodate individual schedules.
 All overtime work must be previously authorized by the Director of Finance & Operations or the employee’s supervisor.
 CSCE provides compensation for all overtime hours worked by nonexempt employees in accordance with state and federal law as follows: